ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 Our ``index`` view has two hardcoded config values:

-- Default search term
+- Default search query
-- Limit of the results
+- Default results limit

 Let's make some refactoring.
 We will move these values to the config.